bmechtley/sirens/README.markdown

 # Sirens
 Sirens is a library for segmentation, indexing, and retrieval of environmental and natural sounds.
 Sirens is currently under development and at the moment is only ready to use for feature extraction, segmentation, and comparison as per [1] and [2] below.
 Check back later for updates.

-Sirens is being developed simultaneously with [sirens-ruby](http://github.com/plant/sirens-ruby), a Ruby gem that implements the features within Sirens.
+Sirens is being developed simultaneously with [sirens-ruby](http://github.com/plant/sirens-ruby), a Ruby gem that implements the features within Sirens, and [sirens-vamp](http://github.com/plant/sirens-vamp), an implementation of the feature extraction routines as [Vamp](http://vamp-plugins.org) plugins.
+I strongly encourage the use of sirens-vamp, as Vamp is quickly becoming a great standard for audio feature extraction, similar to VST/RTAS/LADSPA/AU for realtime audio effects and instruments.

 # Requirements
 Any application using Sirens also needs to link against [FFTW](http://www.fftw.org), [libsndfile](http://www.mega-nerd.com/libsndfile/), and pthread.
 It is also necessary to have the [uBLAS](http://www.boost.org/doc/libs/1_40_0/libs/numeric/ublas/doc/index.htm) headers installed.
 In the future, a sirens-config binary will assist with this process, but for now, something like the following should work: